top of page

 Meet Cantoast: Hong Kong Style French Toast

 At Victoria Park Market each weekend, Cantoast keeps things simple: thick-cut milk bread, dipped and fried, topped with butter, golden syrup and condensed milk.
 It looks classic because that is the point.
-The founder wants the toast to feel familiar to people from Hong Kong and easy to try for first-timers. (updated: Cantoast no longer in Victoria Park, you can find them at Shōtengai Market at King's Cross) The key is the bread.
-They bake their own Shokupan (milk bread) s
+The founder wants the toast to feel familiar to people from Hong Kong and easy to try for first-timers. (updated: Cantoast is no longer at Victoria Park, new Cantoast Bakery is at Marble Arch) The key is the bread.
+They bake their own Shokupan (milk bread) so they can contro

 NOVA ESEA